 RVA Men Teach

-Our goal is to improve students’ academic, social, and professional outcomes by recruiting, retaining, and professionally developing male educators of color.
+Our goal is to improve students’ academic, social, and professional outcomes by recruiting, retaining, and professionally developing male minority educators.

 - ACTION 2.1 - TOP TALENT: Redesign the human resources department to ensure that: 1)RPS is able to fill every vacancy with a highly skilled professional; and 2) both our employees and our applicants receive outstanding customer service.

-- ACTION 2.2 - DIVERSE TEACHERS: Launch an effort explicitly focused on increasing and retaining the number of male teachers of color in RPS.
+- ACTION 2.2 - DIVERSE TEACHERS: Launch an effort explicitly focused on increasing and retaining the number of male minority educators in RPS.

 - ACTION 2.5 - EQUITY AND INCLUSION: Provide ongoing training to help RPS staff identify and confront our implicit biases with respect to race, economic status, country of origin or citizenship status, LGBTQ identification, and other elements of personal identity.
 In doing so, affirm our commitment to ALL students and staff.